Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 3 Methods

 \subsection{3.2 Stage 1: Training-Free Functional Alignment}

-Our first stage assembles a cohesive MoE model from diverse parent models entirely without training.
-This process involves two key steps: fusing the shared architectural backbone and functionally aligning the FFN layers, which will serve as the experts.
+Our first stage assembles a MoE model from dense models entirely without training.
+This process involves two key steps: fusing the shared architectural backbone and functionally aligning the FFN expert layers.

 \textbf{Shared Backbone Construction.} We first construct the shared, non-expert layers.
 Our approach to this fusion is explicitly layer-aware.
 Rather than applying a single, uniform merging technique, we tailor the fusion strategy to the specific architectural function of each component.
 Specifically: